Tinyman392/EColiVariableGeneModels/README.md

 #### Annotate a Genome

 Use the [comprehensive genome analysis](https://www.bv-brc.org/app/ComprehensiveGenomeAnalysis) or [genome annotation](https://www.bv-brc.org/app/Annotation) tool on the BV-BRC to annotate a genome.
-This can be done using the web interface or the CLI's [p3-submit-genome-annotation](https://www.bv-brc.org/docs/cli_tutorial/command_list/p3-submit-genome-annotation.html) (the comprehensive genome analysis is not yet supported on the CLI).
+This can be done using the web interface or the CLI's [p3-submit-genome-annotation](https://www.bv-brc.org/docs/cli_tutorial/command_list/p3-submit-genome-annotation.html) or [p3-submit-cga](https://www.bv-brc.org/docs/cli_tutorial/command_list/p3-submit-CGA.html) services.
 Note that the genome annotation service requires an assembled genome.
 BV-BRC offers a [genome assembly](https://www.bv-brc.org/app/Assembly2) service as well as a tool on the CLI to do it as well called [p3-submit-genome-assembly](https://www.bv-brc.org/docs/cli_tutorial/command_list/p3-submit-genome-assembly.html).

 You'll need some files from the annotation.